Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * Hans G. Karlsen was not included in the crew list, but appeared as witness at the maritime hearings.

-*** The 19 year old William Steain is commemorated at Tower Hill, Panel 59.
-More details on him is available on this page on the Commonwealth War Graves Comm. website (perhaps he was a relative of the surviving Oiler Francis Steain?).
+*** The 18 year old William Steain is commemorated at Tower Hill, Panel 59.
+More details on him is available on this page on the Commonwealth War Graves Comm. website (the surviving Oiler Francis Steain was his uncle - see this Guestbook message).

 Related external links: